OHDSI/TheBookOfOhdsi/DataAnalyticsUseCases.md

 ## Summary

+\BeginKnitrBlock{rmdsummary}
-\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- In observational research we distinguish three large categories of uses cases.
+- In observational research we distinguish three large categories of uses cases.

 - **Characterization** aims to answer the questions "What happened to them?"